 - In Spain Powers of Attorney have much wider faculties than we are used to in the UK and often have very general clauses in them “just in case”.
 We try and limit the Powers of Attorney down as much as possible whilst still allowing the person appointed the freedom to do what you need them to do

 - We charge £200 plus tax for drafting up a Power of Attorney.
-On top of that you will have Notary fees, foreign and Commonwealth Legalisation fee (£30 per document) and often Courier fees.
-For further reading.
+On top of that you will have Notary fees, foreign and Commonwealth Legalisation fees (£30 per document) and often Courier fees.

 Fractional Ownership is not a new concept and has been around for many years – although back then we called it Co-ownership.